UniMath/agda-unimath/src/foundation/idempotent-maps.lagda.md

 It is true that every invertible map is coherently invertible, but no such construction preserves both of the homotopies `S` and `R`.
 Likewise, every quasicoherently idempotent map is also coherently idempotent, although again the coherence `J` is replaced as part of this construction.
-On the other hand, not every idempotent map can be made to be fully coherent or even quasicoherent.
-For a counterexample see Section 4 of {{#cite Shu17}}.
+On the other hand, in contrast to invertible maps, not every idempotent map can be made to be fully coherent or even quasicoherent.
+For a counterexample see Section 4 of
+{{#cite Shu17}}.

 **Terminology.** Our definition of an _idempotent map_ corresponds to the definition of a _preidempotent map_ in {{#reference Shu17}} and